gpufit/Gpufit/docs/examples.rst

 Examples
 ========

-C++ Examples_ are part of the library codebase and can be built and run through the project environment.
-Here the examples are described and important steps are highlighted.
+Example programs, written in C++, are part of the Gpufit project and can be built and run through the project environment.
+Here the example programs are described and the important steps in each program are highlighted.

-Please note, that additionally, the C++ Tests_ included in the codebase may also be of value as examples demonstrating the use of Gpufit.
-However, a detailed description of the the test code is not provided.
+Please note, that additionally, the C++ boost tests, and the Gpufit/Cpufit performance comparison test, may also be of value as example code demonstrating the use of Gpufit.
+However, a detailed description of these tests programs is not provided.

 .. _c-example-simple: